Relocating from Switzerland to Portugal

 Portugal–Switzerland Double Taxation Treaty

-Portugal and Switzerland have a double taxation treaty designed to coordinate taxing rights and reduce double taxation.
-Treatment can differ for salaries, pensions, dividends, interest, capital gains, rental income, business profits, director fees, and public-sector income.
+The applicable treatment depends on the type of income or asset involved and can differ for employment income, pensions, dividends, interest, capital gains, rental income, business profits, director fees, and public-sector income.

 Swiss Pensions and Pillar Assets